 We also measured, marked, and drilled for a couple of handles.
 Once the holes were drilled, we grabbed a set of wooden knobs from my stash and put them on the bottom.
-To make it unified, he used Dixie Belle paint in Dropcloth.
-I love DB products because they are non-toxic, natural paints that I can let my children use.
+To make it unified, he used a soft white paint.
 Oh, and if you haven’t guessed yet, we’re turning the top into a footed serving tray.

 And of course, what’s a big brother supposed to do when little sister wants to join in the fun too?

 He’s so awesome, isn’t he?

-Okay, so we put two coats of the Dropcloth on, letting cure for an hour or so in between.
+Okay, so we put two coats of the paint on, letting cure for an hour or so in between.
 Then, we both decided to add a little fun.
 Stencils for the win!!

 When the stenciling was dry, we did a topcoat of Gator Hide for a long-lasting and durable finish.
 We’ll show you the end result in a minute.
 Hang with us!